widgetti/solara/solara/website/pages/documentation/getting_started/content/06-reference/90-notebook-support.md

 ---
 title: Using Solara within notebooks
-description: Solara can be used to generate an interactive app directly from your notebook file by running just one command
+description: Solara can be used to generate an interactive app directly using your notebook file by running just one command.
 ---
 # Notebook support